Join us on Sunday at 9:30 and 11:00 am for Worship

 ESL Friendship Class

 Open to all adults, this weekly class helps participants improve their use of spoken English.
-Volunteers work with students to help them learn and practice English, and create friendships along the way.
+Volunteers work with students learning English, and create friendships along the way.
 Basic computer skills and an e-mail account are required!
 For details, contact Marion Tilley, [email protected].

 Class meets Wednesdays, 9-10 am, via Zoom.